 Easily accessible and a country in a nutshell

-Most hotels are in the vibrant seaside city of St. Julian’s with 2000 a capacity of 5* quality rooms and 2 conference centres for 1,600 guests in walking distance.
+Most hotels are in the vibrant seaside city of St. Julian’s with 2000 a capacity of 5* quality rooms and 2 conference centres for 1,600 guests within walking distance.

-The rich heritage of the islands, that have a history of 7000 years, offers extensive possibilities for all types of events in stately homes, castles, forts, village squares, palaces and gardens.
+The rich heritage of the islands, which have a history of 7000 years, offers extensive possibilities for all types of events in stately homes, castles, forts, village squares, palaces, and gardens.

 I had an early morning commute when I was picked up at the Hilton marina by our partner.
-We descended to the dock and climbed on board of a speed boat for a half-hour voyage across the sea.
+We descended to the dock and climbed on board a speed boat for a half-hour voyage across the sea.
 Gozo, the small charming sister island offers beautiful nature with deep valleys, rugged cliffs, crystal clear seas, beaches & coves.
-Life on the island is authentic and revolves primarily around agriculture & fishing, offering unique experiences, from high-adrenaline activities in unspoiled nature to very local cultural experiences, tradition and fine Mediterranean cuisine.
+Life on the island is authentic.
+In addition, it revolves primarily around agriculture & fishing, offering unique experiences.
+From high-adrenaline activities in unspoiled nature to very local cultural experiences, tradition and fine Mediterranean cuisine.

 Once arrived in Gozo, we had a Jeep waiting for us for a self-drive around the island.
 Armed by a roadbook this allowed us to discover amazing gems & beauty of Gozo.
 For groups, a whole fleet of these trendy 4×4 Jeeps are available.
 Alternatively, one can also use tuk-tuks but those are not as fast to get around.
 The fortified old town offers beautiful views and houses several museums, including the old prisons.